I7-Examples/Glass/docs/source.txt

 'Thank Providence for that,' he says, snatching up the glass slipper.

 You watch him go, and think of the third daughter, waiting, in her bedroom, with the door locked.";
-	end the game saying "The Prince departs in anger"
+	end the story saying "The Prince departs in anger"

 When Lucinda Endgame ends in Lucinda Marriage:
 	say "The Prince gives a great sigh and puts his head down on Lucinda's lap.
 'I was sure I wouldn't find you,' he says.
 'It seemed impossible.'